-So that every client gets the most value from his consulting dollar, IMC USA's Professional Development Committee developed an interactive course for helping you, your organization, trade or professional association better use consulting services.
+So that every client gets the most value from their consulting dollar, IMC USA's Professional Development & Education Committee developed an interactive course for helping you or your Agency better use consulting services.

-Conducted by seasoned consultants, this one to two hour workshop will help you apply the material to your distinct situation.
+Conducted by seasoned consultants, this one to two hour workshop will help you apply this material to your distinct situation.